PritiKumr/rust-httpd/README.md

 ### Follow the project

-We'll ([Steve](https://github.com/steverob) & [Preethi](https://github.com/PritiKumr)) be posting updates about the project and will try to write stuff on Rust as we learn more about the language at our blog - [Adventures in Rust](https://medium.com/adventures-in-rust).
+We ([Steve](https://github.com/steverob) & [Preethi](https://github.com/PritiKumr)) will be posting updates about the project and will try to write stuff on Rust as we learn more about the language at our blog - [Adventures in Rust](https://medium.com/adventures-in-rust).
 Do follow :purple_heart: